luucamay/pachaconf/README.md

   - [ ] Agregar un resumen del feedback recibido indicando las mejoras a realizar.
   - [x] Imagen del prototipo final.

+## Questions to Lupo/Mariano
+- Is the luhn algorithm well explained?
+I think the image (spacially the arroy) confuses the developer.

 ## Topics to check
 - Is it responsive?
 - Can we create the cart animation increase in numbers?